Housing Scams and How to Avoid Them

 Examples of Suspicious Listings

 ^^ ‘Application’ provided as a text message.
 Suspicious red flag to be wary of.
 Most property managers / landlords will have a proper form for renting a unit.
-“Do you drink?” is also also something that is rarely asked and may also be legally questionable.
+Odd grammar and misspellings (eg: ‘proffession’, ‘how long do you intend staying’).

 ^ Note the amenities included and the substantially below market rate.
-Also lack of pics, address, etc. Strange grammar “close position to bus station”.
+Also lack of pics, address, etc. Strange grammar “close position to bus station”, “inbox me”, “privately kitchen”.

 ^ Again, another advertisement that seems to good to be true.
 In this case the listing photos show the MLS logo on the upper corner indicating that they were taken from a realtor.
-The address for the building (Mark Twain Building) on College Avenue is a real location in Berkeley.
+The address for the building (Mark Twain Building) on College Avenue is a real location in Berkeley and has condos.
+The scam ad likely stole a previous condo sale listing for the building.

 ^ Example of picture taken from a suspicious advertisement.
 Note the text box ‘Furnished 1BR Berkeley’ is covering up the MLS logo.
 Sometimes you can right click the image and select ‘search Google for Image’ and do a reverse search.
 Google can sometimes show where the images were potentially taken from (not always possible)